dkondor/wayland-screenlock-proxy/README.md

  - Unlocking the screen in response to the `Unlock` signal (e.g. when running `loginctl unlock-session` -- only if the screenlocker allows a clean exit; not available with `waylock`).
  - Locking the screen when the system is suspended (in response to the `PrepareForSleep` signal), and delaying suspend until the screen is succesfully locked.
  - Locking the screen after being idle for a specified time (using the `ext-idle-notify-v1` protocol)
+ - Locking the screen when the session becomes inactive (`org.freedesktop.login1.Session.Active` property, e.g. on VT switch)
  - Setting the `LockedHint` property on the corresponding session according to the lock state.
  - Restarting a screenlocker that crashed or exited without unlocking the screen.
  - Running as a systemd service.